 2. Whether, if the Brunner test is the proper standard, that test should be (i) modified to eliminate the requirement that a debtor in the past have “made a good faith effort to repay the loans,” and (ii) clarified to establish that a debtor need only prove by a preponderance of the evidence that his inability to pay is likely to persist for a significant portion of the repayment period,” not that there is a “certainty of hopelessness,” a standard that the Seventh Circuit employed.

 The Ropes & Gray team is being led by appellate & Supreme Court partner Douglas Hallward-Driemeier and business restructuring partners James Wilton and Ross Martin.
-It includes government enforcement associate Jonathan Ference-Burke, litigation associate John Dey, and business restructuring associate Martha Martir.
+It includes government enforcement associate Jonathan Ference-Burke and litigation associate John Dey.

 The petition is available here.